emo-bon/data-workflow-book/book/04-data-products/emo-bon-crates.md

 ---
-title: Crates (RO-Crates)
+title: EMO-BON Crates
 ---

-## EMO-BON Crates
 EMO-BON Crates are RO-crates that contain EMO-BON associated data, like logsheets from observatories, MetaGOflow runs, sequencing metadata, etc.

 > **What is an RO-Crate?**
 > An RO-Crate is a structured collection of data files, metadata, and contextual information designed to make research data easy to share, reuse, and understand - both by humans and machines.
+Also characterized by the pressence of an `ro-crate-metadata.json` file.